 C503.2 Change in space conditioning.
 Any nonconditioned space that is altered to become conditioned space or semi-heated space shall be required to be brought into full compliance with this code.
 Any semi-heated space that is altered to become conditioned space shall be required to be brought into full compliance with this code.

-Exception: Where the component performance building envelope option in Section C402.1.5 is used to comply with this Section, the Proposed UA is allowed to be up to 110 percent of the Target UA.
-Where the total building performance option in Section C407 is used to comply with this section, the annual energy consumption of the proposed design is allowed to be 110 percent of the annual energy consumption otherwise allowed by Section C407.3.
+Exceptions: 1.
+Where the component performance building envelope option in Section C402.1.5 is used to comply with this Section, the Proposed UA is allowed to be up to 110 percent of the Target UA.

+2. Where the total building performance option in Section C407 is used to comply with this section, the annual energy consumption of the proposed design is allowed to be 110 percent of the annual energy consumption otherwise allowed by Section C407.3.

 C503.3 Building envelope.
 New building envelope assemblies that are part of the alteration shall comply with Sections C402.1 through C402.5 as applicable.

-Exception: Air leakage testing is not required for alterations and repairs, unless the project includes a change in space conditioning according to Section C503.2 or a change of occupancy or use according to Section C505.1.
+Exceptions: 1.
+Air leakage testing is not required for alterations and repairs, unless the project includes a change in space conditioning according to Section C503.2 or a change of occupancy or use according to Section C505.1.

+2. Where the existing building exceeds the fenestration area limitations of Section C402.4.1 prior to the alteration, the building is exempt from Section C402.4.1 provided there is not an increase in fenestration area.

 C503.3.1 Roof replacement.
 Roof replacements shall comply with Table C402.1.3 or C402.1.4 where the existing roof assembly is part of the building thermal envelope and contains insulation entirely above the roof deck.

 C503.3.2 Vertical fenestration.
-The addition of vertical fenestration that results in a total building vertical fenestration area less than or equal to that specified in Section C402.4.1 shall comply with Section C402.4.
+The addition of vertical fenestration that results in a total building vertical fenestration area less than or equal to that specified in Section C402.4.1 shall comply with Section C402.4.3 or C407.
 Alterations that result in a total building vertical fenestration area greater than specified in Section C402.4.1 shall comply with one of the following:

 Vertical fenestration alternate per Section C402.1.3 for the new vertical fenestration added.